-The following Management's Discussion and Analysis ("MD&A") of the consolidated operating results and financial condition of Bravada Gold Corporation (the "Company") is for the year ended July 31, 2024, and is dated November 25, 2024.
+The following Management's Discussion and Analysis ("MD&A") of the consolidated operating results and financial condition of Bravada Gold Corporation (the "Company") is for the three months ended October 31, 2024, and is dated December 16, 2024.
 This MD&A was prepared to conform to National Instrument 51-102F1 and was approved by the Board of Directors prior to its release.

-This analysis should be read in conjunction with the Company's audited consolidated financial statements for the year ended July 31, 2024, and the accompanying notes, which have been prepared in accordance with International Financial Accounting Standards ("IFRS").
+This analysis should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements for the three months ended October 31, 2024, and the Company's audited consolidated financial statements for the year ended July 31, 2024, and the accompanying notes, which have been prepared in accordance with International Financial Accounting Standards ("IFRS").